2Abendsegler/GClh/docu/faq.md

 <img src="../images/flag_en.png">
 <a id="1-en"></a>

-## 1. What can I do if the Warning is displayed "GClh is running more than once"
+## 1. What can I do if the Warning is displayed "GClh is running more than once"?
 *GC little helper II* is only working correctly, if it's just running once at a time.
 Because of that, the script itself checks if it's the only GClh running.<br>
 If this warning is displayed, it is mostly true.
 So you can check some points: